Curia Christi: Background

 The Curia Christi was called to deal with two issues: the conflict, internal to the Empire, between the emperor and the archbishop of Cologne; and the fall of Jerusalem to the Ayyubids.
 The conflict between emperor and archbishop has been traced to Frederick's privileging the cities of Aachen and Duisburg at the expense of the economy of Cologne.
 It has also been suggested that the emperor bore a grudge against Philip for engineering the downfall of the emperor's cousin, Henry the Lion, in 1180.
 Another proposed cause of the conflict was Philip's siding with Pope Urban III over the disputed archbishopric of Trier.
 Open conflict began when Philip refused to allow an imperial army to cross his territory and Frederick responded by imposing an embargo on Cologne on 25 July 1187.

 On 15 August 1187, at a diet in Worms, Frederick began legal proceedings against Philip, who had disobeyed a summons to attend.
 He was summoned to attend the next diet in Strasbourg, which convened around 1 December 1187.
 He disobeyed that summons also.
 At Christmas in Trier, Frederick lamented the fact that he would have to devastate imperial territory to bring Philip to heel.
-Nevertheless, Philip attending the diet of Nuremberg on 2 February 1188.
+Nevertheless, Philip attended the diet of Nuremberg on 2 February 1188.
 A final legal decision—and thus Philip's public submission—was postponed to the next diet in Mainz.

 The resolution of the conflict was brought about in no small part by the fall of Jerusalem (2 October 1187) and the death of Urban III (20 October).
 Urban's successor, Gregory VIII, threw himself fully behind a new crusade and moved quickly to resolve his differences with the emperor.